How a Haggis Disaster Taught Us Everything About Real Hospitality

 "Excuse me," he said politely, "but… is this how it's supposed to taste?"

-Another guest chimed in, "Yes, it's… different from what we expected."
+Another guest joined in, "Yes, it's… different from what we expected."

-Panic shot through me.
-We’d used the best ingredients.
+Panic hit me like a punch to the gut.
+We’d used the absolute best ingredients.
 Hamish’s haggis was famous!
-What was going on?
+What on earth was going on?

-Turns out, we'd made a huge mistake.
-We’d assumed that because they were Indian, they'd be used to strong spices and intense flavours.
-We'd cranked up the seasoning, chucking in extra black pepper, cayenne pepper, even a touch of chilli powder, thinking we were doing them a favour.
+Turns out, we’d made a massive mistake.
+We’d just assumed that because they were Indian, they’d be used to strong spices and intense flavours.
+So, we’d cranked up the seasoning, chucking in extra black pepper, cayenne pepper, even a touch of chilli powder, genuinely thinking we were doing them a favour.

 They were expecting traditional Scottish haggis, not some curry-infused monstrosity.
-They were polite, of course, but the disappointment was obvious.
-The atmosphere in the room deflated like a punctured bagpipe.
+They were polite, of course, but the disappointment was written all over their faces.
+The atmosphere in the room just deflated like a punctured bagpipe.

-I saw Hamish, looking utterly ashamed, retreat to the kitchen.
+I saw Hamish, looking utterly ashamed, retreating to the kitchen.
 Fiona, our ever-optimistic waitress, who could charm the birds from the trees, tried to lighten the mood, cracking jokes about the haggis being "a bit of a wild beast" and offering extra whisky.
-But the damage was done.
+But the damage was already done.

 Then, I looked across the road.
 The Spice Merchant was still open, lights blazing, laughter spilling out.
 And I saw something that made my stomach drop.